muschellij2/process_head_ct/index.md

 We will focus on aspects of quantitatively analyzing the CT data and getting the data into a format familiar to most MRI neuroimaging researchers.
-Therefore, we will not go into detail of DICOM reading tools or imaging suites designed for radiologists, which may be proprietary and quite costly.
+Therefore, we will not go into detail of imaging suites designed for radiologists, which may be proprietary and quite costly.
 Moreover, we will be focusing specifically on non-contrast head CT data, though many of the recommendations and software is applicable to images of other areas of the body.

 # Data Organization